welldefined-ai/demo-device-data-monitor/README.md

-# demo-device-data-monitor
+# DDMS

-A device data monitoring &amp; analysis system demo built with Claude Code and Codex CLI.
+A device data monitoring &amp; analysis system built with Claude Code and Codex CLI.